Bin-Huang/chatbox/README.md

   </tr>
 </table>

-Visit the **[GitHub Releases](https://github.com/Bin-Huang/chatbox/releases)** to download the latest version or any previous release.
+Or visit the **[GitHub Releases](https://github.com/Bin-Huang/chatbox/releases)** to download the latest version or any previous release.

 ## ⏬ Download for iOS/Android